Francisco Sartore

-Perez Francisco Sartore Dos Santos, known as Francisco Santore (born 6 July 1995) is a Brazilian footballer who plays as a forward for Italian club Fiorenzuola.
+Perez Francisco Sartore Dos Santos, known as Francisco Santore (born 6 July 1995) is a Brazilian footballer who plays as a forward for Italian Serie D club Reggina.
 He also holds Italian citizenship.

 Club career

 Sartore started his Italian career in the youth teams of Genoa, before he was loaned to Lega Pro side Mantova for the 2014–15 season.
 He made his professional debut on 30 August 2014 against Alessandria, playing 59 minutes as a member of starting team.
 He left Genoa on the summer of 2015, signing to fellow third tier Lucchese.
 He spent the 2016–17 and 2017–18 seasons at Matera, before he signed to Alessandria.

 On 9 October 2020 he joined Bisceglie.

 On 6 September 2021, he signed with Turris.

 On 11 January 2022, he moved to Fiorenzuola.